-If you don't have one, or if you haven't given it much thought over the last few years, now is definitely the time to develop one.
+If you don't have one, or if you haven't given it much thought over the last few years, now is the time to develop one.

-If you use any technology in your business - whether that's something as simple as a cash till, or it's a full-blown network for 5 locations - a proper IT strategy will be your best friend.
-It's the foundation to growing your business.
+If you use any technology in your business - whether that's something as simple as a till, or it's a full-blown network for 5 locations - a proper IT strategy will be your best friend.
+It's the foundation for growing your business.
 It can mean the difference between surviving a time of uncertainty and thriving through it.

 OK, I'm biased!
-But I cannot stress enough how important a well-thought-out IT strategy is for any successful business.
+But I cannot stress enough how important a well thought out IT strategy is for any successful business.

 Your IT strategy should work alongside your business plan, detailing the ways your technology will accelerate progress towards your goals and objectives.
-It should take into account both long and short term targets, and leave room for change where necessary.
+It should consider both long and short term targets, and leave room for change where necessary.

 And while it's called an IT strategy, it's not actually about your technology.
 Sure, you'll have plans for the technology and devices that you use, and those that you want to use in future.
-In reality, the strategy is about your business, and how your technology can help you to achieve all the things you'd like to, in the easiest way possible.
+But really, the strategy is about your business, and how your technology can help you to achieve everything you'd like to, in the easiest possible way.

-A great starting point is to take a look at your current IT infrastructure; what works well, and what would you like to improve?
+A great starting point is to look at your current IT infrastructure.
+What works well?
+What would you like to improve?
 As your business grows, will your technology grow with you, or will you need to look at new software, networks, and even phone systems?

 Speak to the people working in your business.
-What do they think works really well, and what would they change if they could?
-Are there parts of your infrastructure that actually hinder what you're doing?
+What do they think works well, and what would they change if they could?
+Are there parts of your infrastructure that hinder what you're doing?
 Could you save time if you switched over to different software, or if one application could communicate with another one?

-When you're working with an IT support partner, they will be able to help you identify the right hardware and software.
+When you're working with a proactive IT support partner, they'll be able to help you identify the right hardware and software.
 They will make recommendations based on the way you work, and the ways you want to work.
-They should even be able to spot potential issues that you hadn't noticed, and suggest a simpler way of doing things.
+They should even be able to spot potential issues that you hadn't noticed and suggest simpler ways of doing things.

 A technology roadmap as part of your strategy will help you to budget better and know what you'll need to invest in, and when.
-It'll stop those surprise costs and random invoices you didn't budget for.
+It'll stop surprise costs and random invoices you didn't budget for.

 It can seem a little complicated to do this yourself.
-But if you're working with an IT support partner, this is definitely something they should be getting involved in too.
+But if you're working with an IT support partner, this is something they should be involved with.